 Be sure to inform your closest friends, your family members, your bosses and whatnot.
 The only positive thing about this is saying goodbye to the people you’ve always wanted to say goodbye to.

 In times of stress, it’s important to take a step back and take a deep breath.
 Don’t try to multitask because that’s sure to drive you crazy.
 Do things one at a time, one day at a time.
+Find some time for yoga, meditation or enjoy a glass of good wine.
+Small things like that can make a large difference.

 Remember, hitches that come along aren’t going to last your whole lifetime and imagine how relaxed you’ll be after the whole move is over.
 Try to enjoy the move as well as the packing.
 After all, you wouldn’t want your last few moments in your old home to be negative and draining.